endymion1818/deliciousreverie-11ty/posts/is-gatsby-decline.md

 If I need an application that requires React or a heavy amount of client-side JavaScript, I'll assess whether Gatsby is best or Next.js is.

-All in all, I think there was an explosion in users when Gatsby first launched, and although there are other valuable tools like Next.js and Astro, it still has a valuable place in a JavaScript developers' toolbox.
+All in all, I think there was an explosion in users when Gatsby first launched, and although there are other great tools like Next.js and Astro, I think it still has a valuable place in a JavaScript developers' toolbox.

 Don't be too quick to dismiss it.